Are You Driving Customers Away?

 So why might this be happening?

-1) No one wants an unresponsive website
+1) No one wants to visit an unresponsive website

-If you follow your websites analytics you may also be surprised to find the amount of potential customers that visit your website come via a mobile device (this figure is likely to be over half of your traffic).
+If you follow your websites analytics you may also be surprised to find the amount of potential customers visiting your website via a mobile device (this figure is likely to be over half of your traffic).
 Unfortunately for you mobile devices don’t come in one size, they range from anywhere between 13 inches to 2.5 inches and your website needs to be easily accessible from all of them.
 So how is this possible?
 Responsive web design adjusts your website to fit any screen, ensuring the user experience is always great.

 2) Dated or poor design